kiboschool/course-intro-to-data-science/src/lessons/intro-to-ml/ml-assignment.md

 **NOTE!**

-- This is a group assignment with maximum of 3 people in a group.
+- This is an individual assignment.
-- Explore as much as you can with this data.
-Hence, don't limit yourself to just the hints.
+- Be ready to do additional googling to complete this exercise, if necessary.
+- Feel free to explore, experiment, and ask questions if you encounter any challenges.
 </aside>

 ##  Bank Customer Retention Prediction